27. Euler’s Equations

 Writing the angular momentum equation in components along the principal axes:

 In the important special case of zero torque:

 Free Rotation of a Symmetric Top Using Euler’s Equations

 This is a problem we’ve already solved, using Lagrangian methods and Euler angles, but it’s worth seeing just how easy it is using Euler’s equations.

 Then, writing for convenience the first two equations are

 These equations can be combined to give

 That is, moves around a circle centered at the origin with constant angular velocity.
-So stays constant, and is constant, so the total angular velocity vector has constant length and rotates steadily about the body-frame axis From , and remember it follows that the angular momentum vector also precesses at a steady rate about in the body frame.
-(We know that in the fixed space frame, the angular momentum vector is constant!)
+So stays constant, and is constant, the angular velocity vector has constant length and rotates steadily about the axis

 Of course, the rate is the same as that found using Euler’s angles, recall from the previous lecture that